Utility Exemptions

 Agricultural and Industrial Production

-Electricity, gas, steam or water used or consumed in agricultural or industrial production is exempt from sales and use tax if:
+Electricity, gas, steam or water used or consumed in agricultural or industrial production is exempt from sales and use tax if:- It is necessary to produce a particular product; and

 - It is in excess of the average climate control or lighting for the production area.